Orbital Engineering for Innovative Electronics

 Need for Novel Technologies

-To support the EU's high-tech development and enhance its industrial sovereignty, novel technologies engaging radically new concepts are required.
-These technologies include, but are not limited to:
+To support the EU's high-tech development and enhance its industrial sovereignty, novel technologies engaging radically new concepts are required, such as, but not limited to, spin-based electronics.

 OBELIX's Contribution

-OBELIX will contribute to this strategic effort by implementing a twofold paradigm shift:
+OBELIX will contribute to this strategic effort by a twofold paradigm shift:

-1. Harnessing the Orbital Degree of Freedom: This will bring disruptive solutions to existing spin-based technologies, reducing power consumption.
+1. Harnessing the orbital degree of freedom shall bring disruptive solutions to existing spin-based technologies, reducing power consumption.

-2. Opening New Avenues for Devices: These devices will not require any heavy metals sourced outside the EU, which are often detrimental to the environment.
+2. Opening entirely new avenues for devices that do not require any heavy metals that are sourced outside the EU and are often detrimental to the environment.

 Engineering the Orbital Moment

-OBELIX will demonstrate how the orbital moment can be engineered and controlled using electrical as well as optical means.
-This capability will enable a novel information carrier that can be transmitted and used to write and read information, thus outperforming conventional spin-based devices.
+OBELIX will demonstrate how the orbital moment can be engineered and controlled using electrical as well as optical means, enabling a novel information carrier that can be transmitted and used to write and read information, thus outperforming conventional spin-based devices.

 Financiële details & Tijdlijn